chriskonnertz/translation-factory/README.md

  so it will be auto-detected.

 Nevertheless you have to publish the assets via: `php artisan vendor:publish --provider="ChrisKonnertz\TranslationFactory\Integration\TranslationFactoryServiceProvider`

+> Please backup all of your original translation files, because they will be overwritten!

 Then you may navigate to `http://<your-domain>/translation-factory` to start.

 ## Prepare Laravel